The 'Idea' of Suffrage

 1) The Pioneers & Experimental Time:

 The first big way in which we see the women suffrage movement take place is in Seneca Falls, New York in 1847.
 It was here that the first women's rights convention was held.
 62 women and 32 men signed a Declaration of Sentiments, which was modeled from the Declaration of Independence.
 This outlined grievances and set the agenda for the future of the women's rights movement.
+It was here where women had the first chance to officially assemble and start a change to improve their lives.
+Up until this point in time, women had continuously been pushed out of government and told they did not belong.

 2) Early Adopters & the Uptake Time: